Olga Averino: Book

-Averino wrote Principles and Art of Singing in the late 1970s and continued to revise it through 1987, circulating mimeographed copies amongst her students and friends.
+Averino wrote Principles and Art of Singing in the late 1970s and continued to revise it through 1987, circulating mimeographed copies among her students and friends.
 The book, edited by her daughter, Irina Lasoff, was finally published posthumously in late 1989.
 The final words of the book are a summation of her teaching philosophy:

 Singing is an expression of life, and if you have no time for your life, how can you sing?
 Quality always needs time, not only in music but also in life itself.